Skip to Main Content

 La Liste and What 78 Points Signals

 La Liste aggregates and weights restaurant ratings from guides, publications, and digital platforms across more than 180 countries.
 Its scoring methodology means that 78 points represents a genuine composite of critical and popular opinion rather than a single organisation's judgement.
-For a Moscow restaurant in the Russian-European category, appearing in that ranking places Probka na Cvetnom in a peer set that includes recognised names across the city's competitive dining tier.
+For a Moscow restaurant in the Russian-European category, appearing in that ranking places Probka na Cvetnom in a comparable set that includes recognised names across the city's competitive dining tier.

 Moscow's La Liste-ranked restaurants span a range of styles.
 SAGE and Varvary (Russian Cuisine) represent adjacent positions in the scene's upper mid-tier.
 The distribution of these scores reflects how Moscow has developed a broader bench of serious restaurants rather than concentrating all critical recognition in a handful of destination addresses.
 Probka na Cvetnom's placement in this tier, combined with its high-volume Google rating, suggests it draws from both critical and popular constituencies simultaneously, which is a harder balance to maintain than either alone.